Skip to main content

 The Question Nobody Answers Clearly

-The short version: 59% of NZ businesses were attacked last year and the average incident costs $530,000 — yet only 31% of small and mid-sized businesses have formal security policies.
-A structured vCISO programme builds a complete, measurable security programme in 12 months for a fraction of the cost of one incident.
+The short version: Most 50-person businesses are not stuck because they do not care about security.
+They are stuck because nobody owns it.
+59% of NZ businesses were attacked last year, the average incident costs about $530,000, and only 31% of small and mid-sized businesses have formal security policies.
+Structured monthly support turns that gap into a working plan, usable evidence, and clear ownership.
 Book a free consultation to see what the first 90 days look like.
-Read on for the full month-by-month breakdown.

 Month 1: Discovery and Baseline